 Michelle Dresbold: Well I had been handwriting for years by then and was writing a syndicated newspaper column and thought I had great ideas to share with people.
 I said, “Let me take a subject that will enrich people’s lives in a way that’s also fun.”
 If I can help people in this world by sharing this gift I have, it would make me happy.

 Are you working on other books?

 I am currently pitching two ideas.
-One being an updated version of Sex, Lies, and Handwriting, where I can speak about more current cases.
+One is an updated version of Sex, Lies, and Handwriting, where I can speak about more current cases.
 Another I am working on involves statement analysis.
 Statement analysis is how you can use

 There is one view of life when you experience it, and the way it is when you move back.
 You have to understand both to see a true reflection of your life. – Michelle Dresbold